Strong storms down trees, power lines across much of eastern Mass.

 Emergency crews were out in force responding to reports of downed power lines that plunged thousands of Mass. residents into the dark, according to the Massachusetts Emergency Management Association’s outage map.

-Weston remains the hardest hit with over a thousand residents or 40 percent of the population without electricity.
+Weston remains the hardest hit with more than 1,000 residents or 40 percent of the population without electricity.

+The Fitchburg Line Commuter Rail Train was heavily delayed following the storm after a tree came crashing down into the right of way.
+Some passengers were forced to wait over an hour.

 No injuries have been reported.